the power of b2b storytelling

 - You build and strengthen customer relationships.

-With a good story, you can persuade and emotionalize your (potential) customers.
-After all, you are shining light on a part of your organization from a specific perspective.
-If you are creating a marketing strategy, think not only as a marketer but also as a storyteller.
-What do you want to tell?
-How can you evoke an emotion in your target audience?
+With a good story, you can persuade and emotion your (potential) customers.
+After all, you shine light on a part of your organization from a specific perspective.
+When you're setting up a marketing strategy, think not only as a marketer but also as a storyteller.
+What do you want to say?
+How can you evoke an emotion in your target group?

 example: Google

 Google has a great example of b2b storytelling.
-Most b2b marketers have, or will have, to deal with Google Ads.
+Most b2b marketers have, or will be, dealing with Google Ads.
 As part of a marketing campaign, Google created several YouTube series.
-These highlight small businesses that use Google services.
+This highlights small businesses that use Google services.
 In other words, Google's customers are put in the spotlight.
-By telling the story of Google's customers, Google Ads and its other services are humanized.
-Should you be interested, click here to go to one of the YouTube playlists.
+By telling the story of Google's customers, Google Ads and other services are humanized.
+If you are interested, click here to go to one of the YouTube playlists.

 Identifying an archetype for your organization helps you tell stories consistently.
-That way you create unity with the stories you tell.
-By archetypes, I mean Carl Jung's 12 archetypes.
-This is a way of understanding the psychology behind the cultures we create.
-They also sometimes represent people's basic motivations and show why people do what they do, from a psychological perspective.
-You could think of them as characters.
-You can reflect these characters in many aspects of your branding.
-Even the colors you use can be linked to your archetype.
+This is how you create unity with the stories you tell.
+By archetypes, I mean the 12 archetypes by Carl Jung.
+This is one way of understanding the psychology behind the cultures we create.
+They also represent people's basic motivations and show why people do what they do, from a psychological perspective.
+You could see them as characters.
+You can incorporate these characters into many aspects of your branding.
+You can even link the colors you use to your archetype.

-In b2b storytelling, we talk more about how you frame the story using the archetypes.
+In b2b storytelling, we're talking more about how to tell the story. framed using the archetypes.
 Simply put, the way you tell your story should reflect the character of your organization.
-By using this character as the basic motivation for your storytelling, you can differentiate yourself from your competition.
+Using this character as a basic motivation for your storytelling can help you stand out from your competition.

 Now that you have an idea of what archetypes are and what they can do for your organization, let me introduce the 12 archetypes to you.